Shortages related to the COVID-19 pandemic: Competition for supplies

-Countries such as the UK, France, Germany, South Korea, Taiwan, China, India, and others initially responded to the outbreak by limiting or banning exports of medical supplies, including rescinding existing orders.
+Countries such as the United Kingdom, France, Germany, South Korea, Taiwan, China, India, and others initially responded to the outbreak by limiting or banning exports of medical supplies, including rescinding existing orders.
 Germany blocked exports of 240,000 masks bound for Switzerland and stopped other shipments to Czechia.
 Turkey blocked a shipment of ventilators to Spain; 116 were later released.

 Governments began competing with each other to obtain medical supplies, either through paying higher prices or seizing equipment.
-Slovakian prime minister Peter Pellegrini said the government was preparing to purchase masks from a Chinese supplier.
+Slovak prime minister Peter Pellegrini said the government was preparing to purchase masks from a Chinese supplier.
 He then said, "However, a dealer from Germany came there first, paid more for the shipment, and bought it."
-Ukraine lawmaker Andriy Motovylovets stated, "Our consuls who go to factories find their colleagues from other countries (Russia, USA, France, Germany, Italy, etc) who are trying to obtain our orders.
+Ukraine lawmaker Andriy Motovylovets stated, "Our consuls who go to factories find their colleagues from other countries (Russia, United States, France, Germany, Italy, etc) who are trying to obtain our orders.
 We have paid upfront by wire transfer and have signed contracts.
 But they have more money, in cash.
 We have to fight for each shipment."
 San Marino authorities said they arranged a bank transfer to a supplier in Lugano, Switzerland, to buy a half-million masks to be shared with Italian neighbours, but were outbid.

 Germany snatched 830,000 surgical masks that were arriving from China and destined for Italy before Italian authorities persuaded Germany to release them.
 1.5 million face masks that were supposed to be shipped from Spain to Slovenia were seized by German agents.
 French guards confiscated lorries filled with 130,000 face masks and boxes of sanitisers bound for the UK.
 Italian customs police hijacked some 800,000 imported masks and disposable gloves on their way to Switzerland.

 Trade in medical supplies between the United States and China became politically complicated.
 Exports of face masks and other medical equipment to China from the United States (and many other countries) spiked in February, according to statistics from Trade Data Monitor, prompting criticism from the Washington Post that the United States government failed to anticipate the domestic needs for that equipment.
 Similarly, The Wall Street Journal raised concerns that US tariffs on imports from China threaten imports of medical supplies.